 There are several ways to protect yourself from heat-related illness when working outdoors in the sun.
-Proper hydration is key!
-OSHA also recommends wearing lightweight, loose fitting, and light-colored clothes.
-Wearing too much clothing or too tightly fitted clothing affects the body to cool itself properly.
-Choose fabrics that breathe or polyester blends wicking that have moisture properties.
+As we've previously discussed, proper hydration is key!
+As well, OSHA recommends wearing lightweight, loose fitting, and light-colored clothes, while the Mayo Clinic states wearing too much clothing or too tightly fitted clothing affects the body to cool itself properly.
+Opt to wear fabrics that breathe or polyester blends that have moisture wicking properties.